rdk/p2rank/misc/tutorials/training-tutorial.md

 * use `-delete_models 0` to keep model files after evaluation.
 * `-cache_datasets <bool>`: keep datasets (structures and Connolly points) in memory between crossval/traineval iterations.
 Turn off for huge datasets that won't fit to memory.
 * `-feature_importances <bool>`: calculate feature importances (works only if `classifier = "FastRandomForest"`)
-* `-fail_fast <bool>`: stop processing the datsaset on the first unrecoverable error with a dataset item
+* `-fail_fast <bool>`: stop processing the dataset on the first unrecoverable error with a dataset item

 ### Note on the dataset format (important!)
-Parameter `-sample_negatives_from_decoys` determins how points are sampled from the proteins in a training dataset.
+Parameter `-sample_negatives_from_decoys` determines how points are sampled from the proteins in a training dataset.
 If `sample_negatives_from_decoys = false` all of the points from the protein surface are used.
 If `sample_negatives_from_decoys = true` only points from decoy pockets (not true ligand binding sites found by other method like Fpocket) are used.
 For that **you need to supply a training dataset that contains pocket predictions by other method** (i.e. for predictions of Fpocket use `joined-fpocket.ds` instead of `joined.ds`).